-The profit was probably not worth the effort, and questions should be raised about the selling price per bottle, which has led to a small profit.
+The profit was probably not worth the effort, and questions should be raised about the selling price per bottle, and the lack of buy-in from members which means it is probably not a good idea to run future similar fundraisers.

-During the year a grant of \$30,000 was received to assist with the building programme of the new pavilion.
-This grant cannot be included as revenue until it is used for the purpose for which it was given, which is building the pavilion, not yet begun.
+During the year a grant of \$30,000 was received to assist with the building of the new pavilion.
+This grant cannot be included as revenue until it is used for the purpose it was given, which has not yet begun.
 No other grant money was received during the year, despite this being a focus of the new manager.

 From the vertical analysis, we have seen that the revenue is split amongst five areas, with subscriptions from members contributing 34% of the revenue.
-This has meant attempting to diversify its income to meet the costs of running the club.
-The membership has been falling, and also two bad debts occurred during the year - which apparently has never occurred before (assume a beginning debtors figure for 20X0 of \$2,700).
+Although the reliance on subscription revenue has decreased from 20X2 diversifying its income to meet the costs of running the club is still an ongoing challenge.
+The membership has also been falling, and also two bad debts occurred during the year - which apparently has never occurred before (assume a beginning debtors' figure for 20X2 of \$2,700).

-Average collection period subscriptions Average accts rec Credit sales x 365 1 20XI 9,100 + 5,800)/2 66,435 Х 365 I 4I days 20X0 (5,800 + 2,700)/2 68,474 Х 365 I 22 days
+Average collection period subscriptions Average accts rec Credit sales Х 365 I 20X3 9,100 ÷ 5,800)/2 66,435 Χ 365 4I days 20X 2 $\frac{(5,800 \div 2,700)/2}{68,474}$ Х 365 23 days

-As can be seen, the average time to collect subscriptions in 20X0 was 22 days, and increasing to 4I days - a worrying trend, especially as there are falling club member numbers in the higher subscription category.
+As can be seen, the average time to collect subscriptions in 20X2 was 23 days, which increased to 4I days in 20X3 - a worrying trend, especially as there are falling club member numbers in the higher subscription category.
 The influx of juniors is bringing in more revenue but is the cause of complaints from the adult members because of their large usage of court time.